Masacaai/2022_microsoft_ionq_challenge/README.md

 <p align="left"><h1>Implementation Details</h1>

 The code was implemented using qiskit and pygame and subsequently simulated on the IonQ simulator.
-In order to access the code, download the files, install qiskit and run (filenametoadd).
+In order to access the code, download the files, install qiskit and run basic.py.
 </p>

 <p align="left"><h1>Going forward</h1>